 Improving health and well-being

 United Way of Metropolitan Nashville strives to provide Nashvillians with the tools they need to pursue healthy lifestyle choices.
 Along the Health pathway, individuals and families can find resources to improve their health and well-being.
-In 2015, 28% of investments were earmarked toward health strategies in our community.
-United Way currently funds 27 programs with 22 partner agencies in the area of health.
+In 2016, 34% of investments were earmarked toward health strategies in our community.
+Last year, United Way funded 43 programs within 25 partner agencies in the area of health.

 The Health Pathway